sanjirhabib/benchmark/README.md

 Score is based on giving equal weight on both speed and memory consuption.

-score = run time seceonds x memory in MB.
-The lower the better.
+[score] = [run time seceonds] x [memory in MB] — The lower the better.

 #### What it says :

-I initially wrote these tests in the 2010s, when it was thought.
+I initially wrote these tests in 2010s, when it was generally assumed :

 - lua-jit is the fastest scripting language around.
 Almost as fast as C.
-- Compiled languages like Swift and Go are x10 faster than scripting languages, like PHP or Ruby
+- Compiled languages like Swift and Go are x10 faster than interpretated languages, like PHP or Ruby
 - PHP is the slowest of them all.

 None of the above are true anymore.

-#### How do I ron it?
+### How do I run it?

 ```
 git clone --recursive --depth=1 https://github.com/sanjirhabib/benchmark